Tya Language Specification

 The standard library also defines protocol interfaces for iteration, sequences, I/O, and structured data:

-Iteratorrequireshas_next()andnext();Iterablerequiresiter()and providessequence();Sequence implements Iterableand provides lazy-stylemap(fn),filter(fn),take(n),drop(n),reduce(initial, fn), andto_a();Readablerequiresread(size);Writablerequireswrite(data);Closablerequiresclose();Flushablerequiresflush();Serializablerequiresto_data().
+Iteratorrequireshas_next()andnext();Iterablerequiresiter()and providessequence();Sequence implements Iterableand provides lazy-stylemap(fn),filter(fn),take(n),drop(n),reduce(initial, fn),each(fn),any?(fn),all?(fn),find(fn), andto_a();Readablerequiresread(size);Writablerequireswrite(data);Closablerequiresclose();Flushablerequiresflush();Serializablerequiresto_data().

 for ... in consumes primitive iterables directly and consumes user-defined